Globalization- making the world stronger or weaker?

 What makes a good citizen?

 To be a good citizen means to be respectful, obeying, understanding, and informed.
 A good citizen should be informed, so they are able understand current problems and politics.
 A good citizen should also participate in government so their opinion is represented.
 A good citizen should understand and obey laws/rules so they know what is allowed and what is not allowed and also to keep their society safe.
 A good citizen should also know that being a citizen allows and restricts some your rights, and also comes with responsibilities that they are expected to do.
-For example jury duty and paying taxes.
+For example, jury duty and paying taxes are responsibilities that citizens have.
 That makes it so the citizen knows what is expected as well as what they have the right to do.
 A good citizen should respect the rights of other people to help keep order and set a good example for other citizens to follow.
 If a citizen does every one of these, then they are a good citizen.